WIVB-TV: Carriage disputes

 There was no agreement or negotiation with Atlantic Broadband, but that company continued to retransmit WIVB-TV without permission through 2008.
 Atlantic Broadband announced it would discontinue carrying WIVB-TV in favor of WSEE-TV on January 1, 2009, and were apparently making no effort to negotiate a new deal.
 However, due to this date falling on a holiday, WIVB-TV granted a 30-day extension at the end of which was an agreement that allowed WIVB-TV to continue to be carried uninterrupted.
 The agreement, originally set to expire in January 2012, was presumably renewed, as the channel remains available on that company's providers.
 WNLO was not included in the agreement, and CW service is now provided in these areas by WSEE-DT2.

 On March 4, 2011, LIN Media pulled WIVB-TV and WNLO from Dish Network (the same service WIVB-TV and WNLO explicitly advised viewers to change to during the Time Warner Cable dispute) due to the expiration of the existing retransmission consent agreement; the blackout lasted nine days.

-WIVB was pulled from DirecTV as part of a broader dispute between DirecTV and Nexstar on July 4, 2019, a dispute that has been resolved as of August 29.
+WIVB was pulled from DirecTV as part of a broader dispute between DirecTV and Nexstar on July 4, 2019, a dispute that was resolved on August 29.

+WIVB was again pulled from DirecTV as part of another dispute between DirecTV and Nexstar at 7 p.m.
+(ET) on July 2, 2023.